 6. Be Prepared

-For the “What’s in it for me?” reactions.
-Do not just read safety regulations to them and expect them to get it.
-Stress the importance of their safety and how your training relates directly to how they do their jobs.
+Do not just read safety regulations.
+Stress the importance of employee safety and how training directly relates to how they do their jobs.
 Keep it focused on their work, not other issues.

 7. Design Training Using Active Learning Principles